xdave/typescript-fsa-redux-thunk/README.md

 **You are responsible for checking for the error in the calling code and altering** **your execution path(s) upon failure.**

-Another breaking change from 1.x is the result type is not always assumed to be a Promise.
-If you want the result to be a promise, you must specify the type to be one.  ie: `Promise<T>`, rather than just `T`.
+Another (sort of) breaking change from 1.x is the result type is not always assumed to be a Promise.
+If you want the result to be a promise, just return one from your worker function; but continue to specify the result as `T` rather than `Promise<T>` (same as 1.x).

 **If your thunk's Result type is not a Promise, example:**
 ```ts